team-dev-docs/devdocsprod-dev-docs/blog/Static Generated Sites are You Need.md

 Despite being "static," these sites can incorporate dynamic elements through JavaScript and APIs, giving your developer docs the best of both worlds.

+## 11. Customization and Theming

+Docusaurus and similar platforms offer extensive customization options.
+Developers can easily create a unique look for their documentation that aligns with their brand identity.

+## 12. Multi-Language Support

+For global projects, static site generators often provide built-in support for multiple languages, making it easier to create and maintain international documentation.

+## 13. Community-Driven Improvements

+With open-source static site generators, you benefit from community contributions.
+This means continuous improvements and new features without additional cost.

 In conclusion, for developer docs and landing pages, a static generated site using Markdown and tools like Docusaurus provides an excellent balance of simplicity, performance, and functionality.
-It's a powerful approach that can help your project's documentation stand out on platforms like GitHub.
+It's a powerful approach that can help your project's documentation stand out on platforms like GitHub, while offering the flexibility and features needed for modern development ecosystems.